-- Identify sites for biodiversity enrichment and habitat networks with land owners and farmers to maximise opportunities for biodiversity gain and climate adaptation. - Publicise local sustainable food producers to connect with food retailers, hospitality, and residents. - Encourage local food production through the development of community gardens, allotments, and orchards, with co-benefits for mental health, and enable the creation of these sites in new developments and regeneration projects. - Engage with local businesses, relevant corporates, schools, faith groups, and youth groups, to inspire and support each other in adopting sustainable food consumption. - Encourage and support community and school workshops on food growing, permaculture, food waste, food-related carbon footprints, and cooking with locallyproduced, seasonal foods.
+- Identify sites for biodiversity enrichment and habitat networks with land owners and farmers to maximise opportunities for biodiversity gain and climate adaptation. - Publicise local sustainable food producers to connect food retailers, the hospitality sector, and residents. - Encourage local food production through the development of community gardens, allotments, and orchards, with co-benefits for mental health, and enable the creation of these sites in new developments and regeneration projects. - Engage with local businesses, relevant corporates, schools, faith groups, and youth groups, to inspire and support each other in adopting sustainable food consumption. - Encourage and support community and school workshops on food growing, permaculture, food waste, food-related carbon footprints, and cooking with locally-produced, seasonal foods.